The definition of the term “terrorism” is highly subjective depending on the political party or

 Note 1: The term “cowardly” is used here to signify that it is a deliberate attack on unarmed civilians or

 non-combatants – those who are unable to retaliate or defend themselves.
-It is also “cowardly” in the sense that the perpetrator
+It is also “cowardly” in the sense that

 Terrorism expert Walter Laqueur believes the term “terrorism” needs to be replaced: “The term terrorism has come to encompass such wide varieties of violent acts that it should be replaced by another term”4.
 Not only is it a disputed term, it also does not have the capacity to sufficiently stigmatise the crime or to express the public's disgust of the cowardly attack on unarmed civilians.
 In fact, we’d argue that it glorifies the crime!